-The proposal has been demonstrated to be consistent with both the objectives of the building height development standard as well as the objectives of the zone and therefore the consent authority can be satisfied that the proposal is in the public interest.
-Furthermore, the public interest is appropriately served by providing an improved urban design outcome, within the demonstrated environmental capacity of the site.
+The proposal has been demonstrated to be consistent with both the objectives of the FSR development standard as well as the objectives of the zone and therefore the consent authority can be satisfied that the proposal is in the public interest.
+Furthermore, the public interest is appropriately served by providing an improved urban design outcome and additional housing, within the demonstrated environmental capacity of the site.